exzombie/motokurnikator/README.md

 "Burn bootloader" after any clock change) and clockwise pin mapping.

-The variables and preprocessor macros at the top of the sketch define which pin belongs to which switch, the motor direction and the amount of hysteresis.
+The variables and preprocessor macros at the top of the sketch define which pin belongs to which switch, potentiometer and motor pin.
+They also define the motor direction and timeouts.
 Adjust to match your particular circuit.
-If you are using a DC motor, disable the `MOTOR_TYPE_STEPPER` definition and tie the motor's H-bridge to pins `motor1` and `motor3`.
-There is also a timeout setting which should be set to just a bit longer than necessary for the door to fully open or close; it prevents the motor from draining your battery (if you have one) in case something breaks.
+The timeout setting should be set to just a bit longer than is necessary for the door to fully open or close; it prevents the motor from draining your battery (if you have one) in case something breaks.

 [3]: https://github.com/SpenceKonde/ATTinyCore "ATtiny Arduino library"

 ## What about the circuit? ##

 Okay, this is how the whole thing works.
 The light level is measured through the photoresistor (R3 on the circuit schematic).
-The RV1 potentiometer decides the ADC reference voltage.
-If the light level is at or above the reference voltage, it is daytime and the door is opened.
-If the light level drops below a certain amount (about 10% below reference by default), it is nighttime and the door is closed.
-Those 10% represent a hysteresis which ensures that the door doesn't try to both open and close at the same time in twilight.
-There is an indicator LED (D1) which is dark during nighttime, lit during daytime, and blinking when the voltage is in the hysteresis range.
-This makes it easier to adjust the potentiometer (and possibly decide to increase the hysteresis).
+The RV1 and RV2 potentiometers decide choose the light level at which the door will open or close; one of the potentiometers is for opening and the other for closing because the morning and evening light levels will usually be different.
+If the light level is at or above the chosen daytime level, it is daytime and the door is opened.
+If the light level drops below the chosen nighttime level, it is nighttime and the door is closed.

-The "open" and "closed" positions are defined by the two end switches, which are triggered by the door itself (see the [image][1]).
+The "open" and "closed" positions of the door are defined by the two end switches, which are triggered by the door itself (see the [image][1]).
 There is a manual override switch so you can open or close the door anytime.
 The door is mounted to the frame via a pair of rails.
 The stepper motor turns a threaded rod which moves the door along the rails.
 This approach was chosen because a stepper motor was on hand, but has turned out to be unreliable.
-Support for steppers was removed and it is recommended to use a normal DC motor through an H-bridge to drive a winch.
+Support for steppers was removed and it is recommended to use a normal DC motor through an H-bridge to drive a winch, the door being raised and lowered by a cable.

 The circuit schematic is deliberately vague because the actual parts used don't matter.
 Have a different voltage regulator on hand?
 Use